Event Details

 We invite graduate students and postdoctoral researchers from psychology, neuroscience, computer science, AI and related fields from universities and research institutions in Israel and Germany to apply for the Winterschool Adaptive Cognition in Noisy Environments.

-The enrollment is competitive and open for all Ph.D. and postdoctoral research from psychology, neuroscience, computer science AI and related fields.
+The enrollment is competitive and open for all Ph.D. and postdoctoral researchers from psychology, neuroscience, computer science AI and related fields.
 The selection will be made by a committee of researchers from GU and TAU.

-Deadline for application is October 25, 2024.
-Feedback about acceptance will be given by October 31st.
+Deadline for application is October 28, 2024.
+Feedback about acceptance will be given by November 5th.
 Application may remain open beyond that date, until all places are filled.

 What's Included

-• Free participation
+- Free participation

-• Travel expenses and accommodation (3 nights: Dec.
+- Travel expenses and accommodation (3 nights: Dec.
 2 - Dec.
 5) for participants from Israel as well as from German participants outside of the Frankfurt area will be covered.

-• Evening social activities
+- Evening social activities

-• Participants are expected to attend all lectures.
+- Participants are expected to attend all lectures.
 Please plan to arrive on the evening of the previous day (December 2nd).

 How to Apply